diogotcorreia/master-thesis/docs/content/ch03-method.typ

-It is important to note that the threat model can vary between libraries and applications, as code in libraries can be used in many ways by downstream projects, while code in applications is usually exclusively used within the same codebase.
+It is important to note that the threat model can vary between libraries and applications, as code in libraries can be used in many ways by downstream projects, while code in end-user applications is usually exclusively used within the same codebase.
 This is taken into account when determining the exploitability of the vulnerabilities found, later on.